soasme/soasme.github.com/_posts/technology/2015/2015-06-18-microarchitecture.md

 my lovely workmates.
 These results of work will reflect to System `Cambridge`.

-The picture below, with a boundary rounded `Manhattan`, describes a general view of these systems:
+The picture below, with a boundary around `Manhattan`, describes a general view of these systems:

 ![](/images/2015/manhattan-architecture.png)

 Aha, you got it, I need to design and implement system `Manhattan` from scratch.

 ### Design Flow, *Make RESTful Contract*

+It's hard to guess the behavior other components will act if we chose not to constraint them, since they're self-independence.

+A well designed and implemented contract determines how these systems interact with each other, and in which way we will program.

 Microservices are often integrated using REST over HTTP.